rkuma183/wilsonmar.github.io/_posts/2016-03-03-git-commands-and-statuses.md

 Let's begin with repositories in a cloud service, GitHub.com.

-There are other clouds, such as GitLab and BitBucket.
-But GitHub is what we're using here because it has grown quickly to capture the largest market share.

 A repo that belongs to another organization is called an <strong>"upstream"</strong> location.
 If we <strong>edit</strong> that repo,
 GitHub automatically <strong>forks</strong> it under our own account.
 If we want to make changes, we would need to file a
 <strong>Pull Request</strong> from the repo under our account.

 One of the main advantages of GitHub is it makes use of <strong>branches</strong>.
-The default branch is named "master".
-But many organizations protect it for production use, and create a <strong>"development"</strong> or "dev" branch for developers to work with.
+The default branch is named "master" out of the box. *** But many organizations protect it for production use, and create a <strong>"development"</strong> or "dev" branch for developers to work with.